-- Earning during a given semester a GPA of 1.25 or less - Two semesters on academic probation - Failure to meet Probation Student Guidelines for their personal academic probation program outlined by their dean - Displaying a high degree of academic irresponsibility in matters such as class attendance and homework assignments.
+- Earning during a given semester a GPA of 1.25 or less - Earning during a given semester a OFA of 1.23 - Two semesters on academic probation - Failure to meet Probation Student Guidelines for their personal academic probation program outlined by their dean - Displaying a high degree of academic irresponsibility in matters such as class attendance and homework assignments.
 Failure to honor the Scholastic Study Lab Contract is sufficient grounds for academic dismissal.